pypa/packaging.python.org/source/guides/tool-recommendations.rst

 - Poetry-core_ (developed with but separate from :ref:`Poetry`).
 It is extensible through plugins.

 - :ref:`setuptools` (which used to be the only build backend).
-It can be configured using modern standards like `pyproject.toml`, but can also be extended and supports customisation via `setup.py`. programmatically through the :file:`setup.py` file (but for basic metadata, :file:`pyproject.toml` is preferred).
+It can be configured using modern standards like the :ref:`[project] table in pyproject.toml <writing-pyproject-toml>`, but can also be extended and customized via :file:`setup.py`.

   If you use setuptools, please be aware that it contains many deprecated features which are currently kept for compatibility, but should not be used.